allegroai/clearml-docs/docs/community.md

 * **Provide specific examples to demonstrate the steps.** Include links to files or GitHub projects, or copy / paste snippets which you use in those examples.
 * **If you are reporting any ClearML crash,** include a crash report with a stack trace from the operating system.
-Make sure to add the crash report in the issue and place it in a [code block](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests), or just put it in a [gist](https://gist.github.com) (and provide a link to that gist).
+Make sure to add the crash report in the issue and place it in a [code block](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests), or put it in a [gist](https://gist.github.com) (and provide a link to that gist).
 * **Describe the behavior you observed after following the steps** and the exact problem with that behavior.
 * **Explain which behavior you expected to see and why.**